-- 5.3 The Fire Safety Act 2021 and the Building Safety Act 2022 have made significant changes to the way in which high rise residential buildings are managed. - Part 4 of the Building Safety Act identifies new duty holders who will be known as 'accountable persons' for residential high-rise buildings.
+- 5.3 The Fire Safety Act 2021, the Building Safety Act 2022 and the Social Housing Regulation Act 2023 have made significant changes to the way in which high rise residential buildings and social housing are managed. - Part 4 of the Building Safety Act identifies new duty holders who will be known as 'accountable persons' for residential high-rise buildings.
 This will be the organisation or person who owns or has responsibility for the building.
 It may also be an organisation or person who is responsible for maintaining the common parts of a building, for example corridors or lobbies. - 5.5 The duties of the accountable persons will include; - Registering high risk buildings with the regulator; - Applying for a Building Assessment Certificate, which must be obtained before the building can be occupied; - Appointing Building Safety Managers; - Ongoing obligations to assess and fire and structural issues; - Maintain a building safety case file; - Provide residents with key safety information and ensuring a resident engagement strategy is in place; and - Engage with the BSR as required, including the proactive reporting of defect/failures. - The Council is therefore required to identify an Accountable Person for building safety and a Responsible Person for Fire Safety.
-The Council's Executive Leadership Team reviewed the requirement and agreed that the Director of Communities and Opportunities be named as the Accountable Person for Building Safety and designated Officer for the Housing Consumer Standards and Health and Safety Lead, while the role of Responsible Person as required by the Fire Safety Act 2021 be delegated to the individual building managers at Northamptonshire Partnership Homes.
-The update to the list of proper officers is set out below:
+The Council's Executive Leadership Team reviewed the requirement and agreed that the Director of Communities and Opportunities be named as the Accountable Person for Building Safety and designated Officer for the Housing Consumer Standards and Health and Safety Lead, while the role of Responsible Person as required by the Fire Safety Act 2021 be delegated onwards to the individual building managers at Northamptonshire Partnership Homes. - 5.7 The Social Housing (Regulation) Act 2023 introduces the following changes: - Strengthening the Regulator of Social Housing to carry out regular inspections of the largest social housing providers and the power to issue unlimited fines; - Additional Housing Ombudsman powers to publish best practice guidance to landlords following investigations into tenant complaints; - Powers to set strict time limits for social landlords to address hazards such as damp and mould; and - New qualification requirements for social housing managers. - 5.8 The update to the list of proper officers is set out below: